DestroyerDarkNess/NetLoader/README.md

  ## Contributors
 - Destroyer : Creator and Developer.  / Discord : Destroyer#8328
 - IdiotForever : Developer. / Discord : --------
+- BloodSharp : Thanks for your guidance in c ++. / Discord : BloodSharp#7180